donnell-f/toxinpred3/README.md

-# ToxinPred3.0
+# ToxinPred 3.0 (Forked)
-A method for predicting toxicity of the peptides
+A method for predicting toxicity of the peptides.

+This fork was made by Donnell Fulwiler for the purposes of the DIVE Lab @ TAMU.

 # Introduction
 ToxinPred3.0 is developed for predicting, mapping and scanning toxic/non-toxic peptides.
 It uses only composition based features for predicting toxic/non-toxic peptides.
 The final model also deploys a motif-based module which has been implemented using MERCI.
 More information on ToxinPred3.0 is available from its web server http://webs.iiitd.edu.in/raghava/toxinpred3.
 Please read/cite the content about toxinpred3.0 for complete information including algorithm behind the approach.